msvolenski/docs/content/en/docs/catalog/integrate/share-data/_index.md

 ## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before you start, make sure you have completed the following prerequisites:

 * Install Mendix Studio Pro [8.14.0 or above](https://marketplace.mendix.com/link/studiopro/)